Search the collections

 (showing 1 - 2) 2 items

-Port and starboard navigation lamps from the vessel SS Edina that operated the Melbourne-Geelong passenger sevice between 1880 and 1938.
-These were purchased at an auction of the ship's ...Images: 1
+Port and starboard navigation lamps from the Port Phillip Bay steamer S.S.
+'Edina', that operated for Wm Howard Smith & Sons Limited on the Melbourne-Geelong passenger sevice between 18 ...Images: 1

-The Edina was one of the longest serving steam vessels anywhere in the world.
-Built on the Clyde by Barclay, Curle & Co. she was an iron hull single screw steamer of 322 tons with three ...Images: 3
+The 'Edina' was one of the longest serving steam vessels anywhere in the world.
+Built on the Clyde by Barclay, Curle & Co. she was an iron-hull single-screw steamer of 322 tons with thr ...Images: 3